GitHubDragonFly/AB-Modbus-Master/README.md

 ## For Windows

-- Either use Windows executable files from the `exe` folder or follow the instructions below to build it yourself.
+- Either use Windows executable files from the `exe` folder or follow the instructions below to build it yourself:
   - Download and install Visual Studio community edition (ideally 2019).
   - Download and extract the zip file of this project.
   - Open this as an existing project in Visual Studio and, on the menu, do:
     - Build/Build Solution (or press Ctrl-Shift-B).
     - Debug/Start Debugging (or press F5) to run the app.
   - Locate created EXE file in the /bin/Debug folder and copy it over to your preferred folder or Desktop.

-If you need to run this app on an x86 based Windows computer then you will need to replace the plctag library with its x86 version.
+If you need to run this app on an `x86` based Windows computer then you will need to replace the `plctag` library with its `x86` version.

 ## For Mono

-- Mac Mono version is executable file of slightly modified version of this project, which has both libraries separated from the executable file (because Mono is a bit finicky).
+- Mac Mono version is the executable file of a slightly modified version of this project:
+  - It has both libraries separated from the executable file (because Mono is a bit finicky)
-- You can also create it yourself just by modifying this project.
+  - You can also create the executable file yourself just by modifying this project
 - The `libplctag.dylib` library file is version 2.1.22, compiled on iMac G5 PowerPC (32-bit), while version 2.3.6 of the library is available in the [Python_libplctag_Mac_PPC](https://github.com/GitHubDragonFly/Python_libplctag_Mac_PPC) project
 - You can try replacing it with 64-bit Mac library available on the [libplctag releases](https://github.com/libplctag/libplctag/releases) page, which should be for Intel based cpu
 - Running it from terminal should work fine with standard user account but if it doesn't then switch to superuser account (sudo su)